Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: Appendix 4: Parameter values and estimates

-Tables 7 and 8 specify parameter values that were taken to be known throughout the VA procedure.
+Tables 7 and 8 specify parameter values that were taken to be known throughout the DA procedure.
 One exception - regarding the time constants $t_0$ and $t_1$ of each ion channel current - is described in \textit{Results}. \end{multicols}

 \begin{multicols}{2}

 \end{multicols}